radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec servers MUST limit the number of partially open (D)TLS connections and SHOULD expose this limit as configurable option to the administrator.

 To prevent resource exhaustion by partially opening a large number of (D)TLS connections, RadSec servers SHOULD have a timeout on partially open (D)TLS connections.
-We recommend a limit of a few seconds, implementations SHOULD expose this timeout as a configurable option to the administrator.
+A limit of a few seconds is recommended, implementations SHOULD expose this timeout as a configurable option to the administrator.
 If a (D)TLS connection is not established within this timeframe, it is likely that this connection is either not from a valid client, or it is from a valid client with unreliable connectivity.
 In contrast, an established connection might not send packets for longer periods of time, but since the endpoints are mutually authenticated, leaving a connection available does not pose a problem other than the problems mentioned before.